nickthecoder/tedi/README.md

 This applies a monospaced font to .tedi-area, and styles the gutter containing the line numbers.
 It also has styles for the optional "search and replace" and "Go to Line" GUI components.

+## Known Bugs/Issues

+### Undo/Redo is weird.

+I am currently using the Undo/Redo feature built into TextInputControl which, is weird.

+- It considers changes to the caret position a change that can be undone.
+  IMHO, that should NOT be part of the undo/redo list.
+- It doesn't undo/redo selection changes, which I think it SHOULD do.

+TextInputControl uses private access to its undo/redo features, so I may need to re-implement undo/redo completely to improve the behaviour.
+Grr.

+Also the Change object is a concrete class, not an interface, so there's not much flexibility.
+For example, "Replace All" cannot be undone as a single operation, instead, each individual replacement will have its own Change object in the undo/redo list.

+Argg!
+TextInputControl.undo() etc are final.
+I cannot re-implement them.
+WTF?
+Do I have to abandon TediArea extends TextInputControl?
+I really don't want to do that!
+It would be a horrible bodge to create betterUndo() and betterUndoableProperty.

 ## Planned additional features